-- · Regularly inspect and make necessary repairs to - product in order to maintain proper operation.

-Make sure that pressure and vacuum is released from product before starting maintenance
+- Regularly inspect and make necessary repairs to product in order to maintain processary repairs to - product in order to maintain proper operation. • Make sure that pressure and vacuum is released from product before starting maintenance.

 Check intake and exhaust filters after first 500 hours of operation.
 Clean filters and determine how frequently filters should be checked during future operation.
 This one procedure will help to assure the product's performance and service life.